DeinoMPI

 • Add call history check button

 • This helper button adds or removes the environment variable used to control the MPI call history debugging option.
 With this environment variable set all MPI function calls are printed to an internal ring buffer while the job is running.
 Then you can click the Show Messages button and the call history will be printed out for each process.
 The default is to save 32 calls per process.
-If you want to reduce this number you can set the variable MPICH_CALL_HISTORY_SIZE=num_entries.
+If you want to reduce this number you can set the variable DeinoMPI_CALL_HISTORY_SIZE=num_entries.
 You can set this value to a number between 1 and 32.

 • Add SMP optimizations check button